Today is the 30th anniversary of the Americans with Disabilities Act (ADA). That means today is a day for both celebration and reflection.

 It’s no contest: Empathy, real-world application, and learn by doing always lead to superior understanding and results.

 We’ll transcend standards and become more well-rounded accessibility professionals.

 This is definitely not meant as a knock on the WCAG, but some people with disabilities are not as well represented within the WCAG as others.
 For example, there is basically no mention within the current text of the WCAG that children on the Autism Spectrum find certain colors overly stimulating, especially reds, yellows, and vibrant shades of orange.

 But you know what?
 We don’t necessarily need a technical standard to tell us this.
-Instead, we can go straight to the source and discover real-life stories about children with autism.
+Instead, we can go straight to the source and discover real-life stories about Autistic children.

 Once you possess this knowledge, you’ll know to use those colors sparingly or not at all in both the digital and physical worlds (especially in environmental and instructional design).
 As a result, you’ll go beyond your niche and become a more complete accessibility professional, able to move the needle across an entire range of experiences.

 Looping back to the topic of marketing… The additional ingredient that ties it all together is the human angle.
 In other words, effective accessibility marketing isn’t just about ROI, or psychology / motivation, or human interest / social good — it’s about all of the above.

 In fact, I’ve been fortunate to speak about accessibility at three different events.
 What I’ve found works best is to describe accessibility as a win-win-win: There’s the ROI benefit of additional customers and revenue, the reduced legal risk, and the reward of knowing you made the world a better place for a large number of people.